-19.7.
+17.7.
 Where To Put Your Custom Builders and Tools

-The site\scons directory gives you a place to put Python modules you can import into your SConscript files (site\scons), add-on tools that can integrate into SCons (site\scons/site\tools), and a site\scons/site\init.py file that gets read before any SConstruct or SConscript file, allowing you to change SCons's default behavior.
+The site\scons directories give you a place to put Python modules and packages that you can import into your SConscript files (site\scons), add-on tools that can integrate into SCons (site\scons/site\tools), and a site\scons/site\init.py file that gets read before any SConstruct or SConscript file, allowing you to change SCons's default behavior.